Alloy Artifacts |

 Still can't find the answer?
 You might want to consider joining one of the tool discussion boards listed on our External Links page.
 These discussion groups have some very knowledgeable members who may be able to answer your question, or at least provide additional information.
 We monitor the discussion boards from time to time, and if there is some topic that enough people think should be added to the Alloy Artifacts site, we'll consider it as time permits.

 A. We don't claim to be experts at tool cleaning, but will offer these observations as someone who has cleaned way too many tools over the years.
 When cleaning tools for display here, we try to remove all the dirt, grease, and rust that obscures the tool's features, while preserving as much of the original finish as possible.
-Obviously these objectives may at times be in conflict -- for example, it's often not possible to remove all the rust from a tool while preserving the remaining original paint.
+Obviously these objectives may at times be in conflict — for example, it's often not possible to remove all the rust from a tool while preserving the remaining original paint.

-To simplify this section, we'll consider de-rusting as a separate topic (see below).
+To simplify this section, we'll consider derusting as a separate topic (see below).
 The basic methods for tool cleaning are hand wire-brushing to remove large accumulations of dirt and grime, followed by wet sanding using WD-40 as a lubricant.
 For wire-brushing you'll want to have several sizes and types of brushes to handle flat surfaces, sockets, or recessed areas.
 An old style dental pick is another useful cleaning utensil, especially for removing dirt from cracks, slots, or hidden areas.

 The wet sanding step serves to remove remaining dirt and grease, and will also polish the remaining plated finish.
 We use wet-dry paper with 300 or 400 grit, which works well for most tools.
+Note though that if your tool still retains some highly polished areas, it may be better to avoid sanding these areas, as even 400 grit paper will dull the finish.

 Also at this step you may want to file down any burrs left over from hammering or other abuse of the tool; such burrs can result in cuts when the tool is used, and most mechanics would prefer to avoid this.
 (And of course almost everyone abuses their tools at some point.)